 Vice President – Counselling, Trauma, and Victim Services

 For over 20 years, Lisa Whittaker has worked in the social service sector, focusing on the advancement of marginalized women and children involved in the criminal justice system for crimes they’ve experienced or witnessed.
 As a senior leader, Lisa works closely with advocacy groups, community agencies, funders and major donors, and with federal, provincial and municipal government to bring unique solutions to the complex issues facing our society today.
 A sought after presenter, Lisa has spoken both nationally and internationally on Family Services innovative police partnership model which sees police and social workers working collaboratively on the most high-risk domestic violence cases.
 Lisa holds a Bachelor of Arts degree in Psychology and a Masters Degree in the Department of Education from Brock University.

 Director of Marketing & Communications

-Leah Zille is an accomplished marketing & communications professional with fifteen years experience in the areas of social marketing, brand management, communications, strategic planning, and community development with a demonstrated passion towards community building initiatives and stakeholder management.
-She has been involved in the not-for-profit sector and community in both a volunteer and professional capacity, currently serving on the Port Moody Police Board, and previously on the boards of Big Sisters of BC Lower Mainland, Big Brothers Big Sisters of Canada, and a parent cooperative preschool.
+Leah Zille is an accomplished marketing & communications professional with seventeen years experience in the areas of social marketing, brand management, communications, strategic planning, and community development with a demonstrated passion towards building strong communities.
+She has been involved in the not-for-profit sector and community in both a volunteer and professional capacity, currently serving as a provincial appointee on the Port Moody Police Board, and previously on the boards of Big Sisters of BC Lower Mainland, Big Brothers Big Sisters of Canada, and a parent cooperative preschool.
 Leah holds a Bachelor of Commerce degree in Marketing from the University of British Columbia.